Meraki cloud app

 2. Click Add app Search for apps.

-4. In the search results, hover over the MerakiSAML app and click Select.
+4. In the search results, point to Merakiand click Select.

-5. On the Google Identity Provider detailspage, copy the X.509 certificateand use it to calculate fingerprint using SHA-1 algorithm.
+5. In the Google Identity Provider detailswindow, copy the Certificateand use it to calculate a fingerprint using the SHA-1 algorithm.

 6. Click Continue.

-7. On the Service provider detailspage, edit the ACS URL, replacing {consumer-url-provided-by-sp} with the Meraki-provided Consumer URL
+7. On the Service provider detailspage, for ACS URL, replace {consumer-url-provided-by-sp}with your Meraki consumer URL.

-8. On the Attribute Mapping page, click the Select fieldmenu and map the following Google directory attributes to their corresponding Meraki attributes:
+8. In the Attribute Mappingwindow, click Select fieldand map the following Google directory attributes to their corresponding Meraki attributes.
+The role and username attributes are required:

 Google directory attribute Meraki attribute